Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 Value header will typically look like this.

 ```
-[n2:1 bit - compression flag, 1 bit - array flag, 14 bit - type code]
+[n2:2 bit - compression flag, 2 bit - array flag, 12 bit - type code]
 [n4:array count]
-[n4:compressed byte count]
 ```

 The first 2 bytes holds the type code and array and compression flags.
-The 2 high bits of this value are holding the array and compression flags.
-The remaining 14 bits are for the type code.
+The 4 high bits of this value are holding the array and compression flags.
+The remaining 12 bits are for the type code.
 See section 2.2.2.2 above for what the flags and type code should equal to.

-[array count] and [compressed byte count] are only present when certain value header conditions are present.
-Meaning [array count] byte sequence is only present when storing an array of values; [compressed byte count] is only present when the value is compressed.
-If neither of these are present in the value header then these byte sequences are not present.
+[array count] byte sequence is only present when storing an array of values.

-Both [array count] and [compressed byte count] are natural numbers (n4) and this arrangement is the general case.
-See section 3 for accurate representation.

 #### 2.4.1.3 - Value

-[&#42;:value] field will vary wildly depending on the [value header], [array count], and [compress buffer byte count] values.
+[&#42;:value] field will vary wildly depending on the [value header].
 But it will be a known size given all that information.

 # 3 - Fromat: Value Specifics